srid/emanote.obelisk/README.md

     ./backend -p 8000  #
     ```
 6. NOTE: When self-hosting and exposing under a different address, say www.example.com, you must edit `~/my-emanote/config/common/route` to contain the corresponding URL, i.e., `https://www.example.com`.

+## Editing notes

+Emanote does not provide a editor.
+However, if you use [Syncthing](https://syncthing.net/) - and edit your notes locally, Emanote's view will update automatically without refresh.
+This mimicks the "live preview" feature (have your text editor open on side, and the web browser with emanote on another side).

 ## Talk about it